Is a DUI a Felony in California? Learn the Law on DUI in the State

 When driving under the influence of alcohol results in severe injury to another, you can be charged with either a misdemeanor or felony DUI.

 Such an offense is usually referred to as a wobbler offense.
-The prosecutor has the discretion on how to charge a defendant depending on the criminal record of the accused and the facts in the case.
+The prosecutor has the discretion on how to charge a defendant, depending on the criminal record of the accused and the facts of the case.

 To get a defendant convicted of felony DUI, the prosecution needs to prove that the accused: